swoicik/swoicik.github.io/_pages/cyod.md

 <p><b>EdTech Community</b> - With enough pre-orders, I will organize and be an active participant in a Slack Community (or similar technology) built around the book’s topics.
 This community will start before the book’s launch, and continue after.</p>

 <h2 id="the-book" style="text-align: center;">About the Book</h2>

+<p>This book is being written for anyone working with educational technology.
+If you have devices in the hands of student in your distrcit, I want to help.
+The book is being written from my experience as both a classroom teacher and a distrcit administrator.

-<p>The focus of the book is, how to implement a successful and sustainable 1:1 program in a K12 environments.
-I advocate for the CYOD (Choose Your Own Device) model, but the ideas can be applied to any model you choose.</p>
+<p>The focus of the book is, how to implement an impactful and sustainable 1:1 program in a K12 environments.
+Not just giving every kid a device.
+The book will introduct and advocate the CYOD (Choose Your Own Device) model, but the ideas can be applied to any model you choose.</p>

-<p>Too many well intentioned and well funded technology programs fall flat.
+<p>Many well intentioned and well funded technology initiatives fall flat.
 Programs fail for any combination of reasons; planning, implementation, culture, understanding, communication, etc. I will share what I have learned and show how to mitigate or remove these obstacles.
 A 1:1 program is a lot more than just the device.
-The actual device(s) you choose matters very little.</p>
+The actual device(s) you choose matter very little.</p>

-<p>The technology used in these programs changes constantly, so my focus will be on the systems you need in place to make the program work and less about specific technology.
-I want the content of the book to apply to any technology program you would run in education, not just a blip in time when (insert your favorite tech) is the current trend.</p>
+<p>The technology used in these programs changes constantly, My focus will be on the systems you need in place to make the program work and less about specific technology.
+The content of the book will apply to any technology initiative you want run, not just a blip in time when (insert your favorite tech) is the current trend.</p>

+<h2 id="topics" style="text-align: center;">Topics Covered</h2>

+<p><b>CYOD</b> - Building a Choose Youre Own Device 1:1 program for your school district.</p>

+<p><b>What's Next for 1:1</b> - How an impactful 1:1 program is about more than a device in students hands</p>

+<p><b>Digial Citizenship</b> - Technology is an unavoidable part of society and learning today.
+Understanding it is part of being a good citizen.</p>

+<p><b>1:1 is for Everyone</b> - A 1:1 program is about studnts, teachers, administrators, and the community participating and working together.</p>

+<p><b>Equity</b> - Giving everyone the same device is equality.
+Giving everyone the device they need to be successful is equity.</p>

+<p><b>Asynchronous Communication</b> - How to introduce and use an asychronous workflow and how it helps students succeed.</p>

+<p><b>Future Proof</b> -  Technology is a huge investment for any distrcit.
+We'll discuss how to protect this investment.</p>

+<h2 id="faq" style="text-align: center;">FAQ</h2>

 <h3 id="why-a-book">Why A Book?</h3>